msillano/IoTwebUI/APP/Logic Analyzer/README.md

   1. Initialize inputs and outputs
   2. Enable only the 'automations' involved in the test
   3. Manage the timing sequence of inputs, preferably covering all possible cases!
+* _The display has some latency, due to the frequency of TuyaCloud data polling (see `tuyaInterval`, in 'config.js', min 20s for short periods).
+Events shorter than 20s may NOT be displayed.
+Please keep this in mind when you schedule a test._

 ### Customizations
 Especially for creating documentation, it is possible to change the names of both devices and displayed signals, even using HTML to modify their appearance.